-To the novice photographer taking his or her first landscape photos, it might not be immediately clear why filters for landscape photography are even necessary.
-Filters’ effects are often subtle and their benefits difficult to see for an amateur eye.
+To the novice photographer taking their first landscape photo, it might not be immediately clear why filters for landscape photography are necessary.
+Their effect is often subtle and their benefits difficult to see for the amateur eye.

-To the seasoned landscape shooter, though, filters are considered almost mandatory.
+To the seasoned landscape shooter, however, filters are a must have.

-But what is it about filters that the experts know that the newbies don’t?
+But what is it about filters that the experts know and the newbies don’t?

 That’s what this article sets out to make sense of.
-By the end, beginning landscape photographers will (hopefully) know what kind of filters are out there and what they do, so that fledgling shooters can go out and start using them effectively.
+By its end, beginner landscape photographers will know what kind of filters are out there and what they do.
+And then you can go out and start using them effectively.

 Quality of Light: The Make-or-Break Factor in Landscape Photos